Praqma/helmsman/docs/how_to/use_the_priority_key.md

 Priority is an optional flag and has a default value of 0 (zero).
 If set, it can only use a negative value.
 The lower the value, the higher the priority.

-If you want your apps te de deleted in the reverse order as they where created, you can also use the optional `Settings` flag `reverseDelete`, to acheive this, set it to `true`
+If you want your apps to be deleted in the reverse order as they where created, you can also use the optional `Settings` flag `reverseDelete`, to acheive this, set it to `true`

 ## Example